 - Social bubbles do not prevent asymptomatic spread of COVID-19.

-- The COVID-19 positive person should isolate for at least 10 days and stay away from the rest of the bubble for at least 14 days.
+- The COVID-19 positive person should isolate away from the bubble for at least 10 days.

-- Everyone else in the bubble should quarantine for at least 14 days, stay at home and separate from each other.
+- All other bubble members should quarantine (stay home and separate from each other):